ojsef39/universal-setup/README.md

 ## Test

 Test for all platforms are done in the pipelines, but you can test locally with act:
-`act --matrix nfw:true --matrix os:ubuntu-latest`
+`act --matrix mode:true --matrix os:ubuntu-latest`

 ## TODOs